I, ladies and gentlemen, have a very good connection for the weekend.

-Amsterdam, like most other cities, is best visited by me at night.
-The strict center lives here until late at night or even early morning hours.
-It's hard to be surprised - it is estimated that some 30% of tourists come here mainly to visit a coffeeshop.
-This is an interesting topic, because technically marijuana is not legal here - it is not simply forbidden, and to put it precisely - the practice is not prosecuted.
-It is such a gray zone, because the maximum transaction of grass can only concern 5 grams (also in the B2B formula;)), and the "coffee shop" can store a maximum of 0.5 kg.
-No one knows exactly how it works and where it comes from, except that there are many couriers around the city.
-Asking too many questions can lead to a situation where the owner of the Checkpoint coffeeshop met when it turned out that he was holding 200kg of marijuana - a punishment?
+Amsterdam, like most other cities, is best to see at night.
+The strict center lives here until late at night, and maybe even early in the morning.
+It's not surprising - it is estimated that some 30% tourists come here mainly to visit a coffee shop.
+This is an interesting topic, because technically marijuana is not legal here - it is not simply prohibited, and to be precise - the practice is not prosecuted.
+This is a gray area, because the maximum grass transaction can only apply to 5 grams (also in the B2B formula;)), and the "cafe" can store a maximum of 0.5 kg.
+So nobody knows exactly how it works and where it comes from, except that there are many couriers around the city.
+Asking too many questions can lead to the situation faced by the owner of Checkpoint coffeeshop, when it turned out that he holds 200kg of marijuana in it - punishment?
 10 million euros.

-There is also a red light district, which looks like the rest of the center, but almost naked ladies are smiling at the sites, and the red neon lights burn their eyes.
-If someone likes crowds, bands of more or less drunk guys laughing silly at "exhibitions" and shops where everything is, to put it mildly, phallic - I highly recommend it.
-Everyone else can just go (because it is worth it) and forget.
-The district, although initially appears to be a red pimple in the center of the forehead, has a major advantage.
-He takes all the specific clientele out of the city (eg British from the Krakow market in summer, weekend evenings), and thus - compatriots do not circulate around other, charming corners.
+In addition, there is the red light district, which looks like the rest of the center, but from the windows almost naked ladies smile at us, and the red neon lights burn their eyes.
+If someone likes crowds, bands of more or less drunk guys laughing stupidly at "exhibitions" and shops where everything is, to put it mildly, phallic - I highly recommend it.
+Anyone else can just go (because it's worth it) and forget.
+Although the district seems to be a red pimple in the middle of the forehead, it has a major advantage.
+He scoops the entire specific clientele from the city (e.g. the British from the Krakow market on summer, weekend evenings), and thus - the countrymen do not circulate around other charming corners.

 And where is circling?
 It's one of those cities like San Francisco, where you can easily go for a spontaneous walk and every place will be nice.
 I feel a bit like in Disneyland.